keithy/bashaform/README.md

 # angelbox/bashaform

-These scripts aim to provide the simplest possible remote management of infrastucture in a modular form that can be easily adopted into and combined with other projects, e.g.
+These scripts aim to provide the simplest possible remote management of infrastucture.
+Their license, minimalist and modular form allows them to be easily adopted into and combined with other projects.

-* angelbox/angel a command line interface integrating this and other
+* angelbox/angel a command line interface integrating this and other projects

 ## Folder based configuration